kubedl-io/website/content/model/usage.md

 ## Create a ModelVersion from training job

-KubeDL training jobs already supports generating a ModelVersion CRD when the job completes.
-Thus, a model image is automatically generated.
+KubeDL training jobs already support generating a ModelVersion CRD when the job completes.
+Thus, a model image is automatically generated if enabled.

-To enable this feature, the TensorFlow job spec needs to set the modelVersion field like the example below:
+To enable this feature, the TensorFlow job spec needs to set the modelVersion field like below:

-The job will first generate the model artifacts on a local path `/foo` at a particular node.
+The job will first generate the model CRD with artifacts from a local path `/foo` at a particular node.
-Then a Kaniko container is created to incorporate the model artifacts and push to modelhub/mnist.
-Note that the container's running command to specify the model output path also needs to be consistent with the path defined in ModelVersion.
+Then a Kaniko container is created to incorporate the model artifacts and push to `modelhub/mnist` in dockerhub Note that the container's running command to specify the `--model-dir` also needs to be the same as the path defined in `modelVersion`.

 ```YAML
 apiVersion: training.kubedl.io/v1alpha1